jhpyle/docassemble/_docs/playground.md

 If your interviews include images or sound, you can bundle image and audio files with your interview's **docassemble** [package] by including them within the `data/static` subdirectory.
 In the Playground, these files are located within the "Static" folder.

+{% include scroll-image.html image="playground-static-page-clipped.png" %}

 In this area, you can upload files or write files of your own.
 For example, you might want to write your own Javascript files here, or upload images that you want to include in interview questions.